 Mary Engelbreit: So Much More Than Cute

 Up until 2000, it looked like Mary Engelbreit was leading a charmed life.
 On June 21st of that year, everything changed.
-Their 19-year-old son Evan was killed by a gunshot wound.
+Their 19-year-old son Evan was killed from a gunshot wound.
 The details are blurry as to whether it was self-inflicted or murder.
-After 17 years, Mary is still recovering from that loss.
+After almost 23 years, Mary is still recovering from that loss.
 She believes it shifted her focus to what’s really important in life.
 She and Phil adopted Evan’s child after he died.
 Mikayla was only three months old at the time.
-Mary credits her granddaughter for helping their family to move forward after Evan’s death, “She is great.
-She basically saved our lives.”
+Mary credits her granddaughter for helping their family to move forward after Evan’s death, “She basically saved our lives.”

 After her son died, Mary found herself shifting artistically.
 She explains it like this, “I was always open to what came my way as an inspiration for my art.
 That loss opened a door that nobody wants to open.
 But there it is, and I had to deal with it.
 I’m lucky to have this artistic outlet to express my feelings.
 I don’t know what I would have done without it.
 I’ve felt that all my life, even for small things and for fun things.
 It’s really important to get your emotions outside of yourself so you can move on.”

 Prior to Evan’s death, Mary was a quiet activist.
 She created drawings about subjects that mattered to her but nothing too controversial.
 In 2014, that all changed when she made a drawing titled, No One Teach protesting gun violence and posted it on social media.
 Her illustration was inspired by her outrage over the police killing of teenager, Michael Brown, in Ferguson, Missouri.
 To Mary, the shooting death of Michael felt personal.
 Her heart broke for his mother and the community.